shoplineapp/helm-charts/cronjob/templates/README.md

 startingDeadlineSeconds: 6  # optional
 annotations:                # optional, a map for storing self-define variable
   TEST_VARIABLE: TESTVALUE
+# if "healthCheck", "newRelic", and "slack" is not exist, then the workflow will apply default exit handle made in Infra.
 healthCheck:
-  SuccessUUID: "xxxxxxxxxxxxxxxxxxxxxxxxxxx"  # required
+  SuccessUUID: "xxxxxxxxxxxxxxxxxxxxxxxxxxx"  # required if "healthCheck" is exist
-  FailUUID: "xxxxxxxxxxxxxxxxxxxxxxxxxxx"     # required
+  FailUUID: "xxxxxxxxxxxxxxxxxxxxxxxxxxx"     # required if "healthCheck" is exist
-newRelic:                                     # optional
+newRelic:                                     # optional, recommend pass through by pipeline
-  enabled: true                               # optional
-  functionName: "Test Cron Job"               # required if "enabled" is true
+  licenseKey: "xxxxxxxxxxx"                   # required if "newRelic" is exist
+slack: # optional, recommend pass through by pipeline
-  licenseKey: "xxxxxxxxxxx"                   # required if "enabled" is true
+  ChannelURL: "xxxxxxxxxxxxxxxxxxxxxxxxxxx"   # required if "slack" is exist
 ttlStrategy:
   secondsAfterCompletion: 600                 # optional
+podGC:
+  strategy: "OnPodCompletion"               # optional, having default value OnPodCompletion
 env:                                          # optional
   TEST_VARIABLE: TESTVALUE
 envSecrets: